15 Best Things to Do in Petrified Forest National Park

 Distance: 2.4 miles / 3.9 km

-In any case, what is left of the road today is known as the Jasper Forest Trail, and it can be one of the more vague and confusing hikes in Petrified Forest National Park.
-For this reason, I highly recommend reading through my separate article before venturing out into this remote and often untrafficked area of the park.
+Today, what remains of the road is known as the Jasper Forest Trail, and it can be one of the more vague and confusing hikes in Petrified Forest National Park.

 Read My Separate Post: Jasper Forest Trail